Bayou Blue, Louisiana

 Bayou Blue is an unincorporated community and census-designated place in Lafourche and Terrebonne parishes, Louisiana, United States.
 Its population was 12,352 as of the 2010 census.

 In June 1981, an arson attack on a local nightclub killed five people.

 Geography

 According to the U.S. Census Bureau, the community has an area of 23.520 mi2; 23.263 mi2 of its area is land, and 0.257 mi2 is water.

 Demographics

-2020 census
+Bayou Blue was first listed as a census designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 13,352 people, 3,891 households, and 3,049 families residing in the CDP.

+Education

+The Lafourche Parish portion is in the Lafourche Parish School District.
+Schools in the Lafourche Parish part of the CDP include: Bayou Blue Elementary School, and Bayou Blue Middle School.

+Areas in Terrebonne Parish are assigned to Terrebonne Parish School District.

+Lafourche Parish Library operates the Bayou Blue Library.

+Both Lafourche and Terrebonne parishes are in the service area of Fletcher Technical Community College.
+Additionally, a Delgado Community College document stated that both Lafourche and Terrebonne parishes were in the college's service area.